 A statute of limitations is the amount of time a creditor can pursue legal action for debts.
 It is the timeframe creditors can take someone to court for a debt.

-Creditors will still collect on debts after their statue of limitations has expired.
+Creditors will still collect on debts after their statute of limitations has expired.
 Meaning you will get phone calls.
 It will affect your credit score.
-You are still responsible for repayment of credit card debts.
+You are still responsible for the repayment of credit card debts.
 Yet creditors cannot take you to court for the debts once the statute of limitations has passed.

 Do you have a problem with outstanding credit card debt?
 Get some sound advice from a trained counsellor.